 A regular soldier who made up the bulk of the Roman army.
 They were trained to fight in close combat with weapons such as swords and spears.

-The Roman army was renowned for its strict discipline, and soldiers who disobeyed orders or broke the rules could face severe punishments.
+The Roman army was renowned for its strict discipline, and this was a key part of its success.

 Here are some of the most famous of the punishments soldiers received:

 Fustuarium - This was a punishment in which the offender was beaten to death by their fellow soldiers.
-The offender would be tied up, and the other soldiers would take turns hitting them with sticks or stones until they died.
+The offender would be hit with sticks or stones by other soldiers until they died or managed to escape, which they were sometimes given a chance to.
+If they managed to flee, they were then exiled from the army and Rome.
 This punishment was used for serious offenses such as desertion, mutiny, or cowardice in battle.

 Whipping - This was a common punishment for minor offenses such as insubordination or disobedience.
 The offender would be stripped to the waist and whipped with a whip made of leather cords.